sumcumo/vue-datepicker/docs/guide/DisabledDates/README.md

 29th, 30th and 31st of each month are disabled.

-## Disable specific days from an array
+## Disable specific dates from an array

 ```js
 var state = {